Allow external access to Containers

 Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
 Kubernetes offers a number of alternative ways to expose ports:

 - NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
-You’ll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort> regardless of which node the container actually resides.
+You’ll be able to contact the NodePort service from outside the cluster by requesting

 - LoadBalancer - Useful for cloud environments.
 Exposes the Service externally using a cloud provider’s load balancer.

-- Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
+- Ingress (see example in link below) - Allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
 More information about ingress can be found here.

-- Port Forwarding - Simple port forwarding allows access to the container via localhost:<Port>.
+- Port Forwarding (see example in link below) - Simple port forwarding allows access to the container via localhost:<Port>.

 See https://kubernetes.io/docs/concepts/services-networking/service for further details.